-This introductory tutorial on process mining offers a tour of the technical capabilities and use cases of process mining, and illustrates these use cases using Apromore.
+This introductory tutorial on process mining offers a tour of the four main capabilities of process mining, and illustrates these using Apromore.
 The tutorial lasts approximately 90 minutes.

 Today’s organizations heavily rely on enterprise systems to support their business operations, including enterprise resource planning (ERP) system, which support production, delivery, and payroll processes for example, and customer relationship management (CRM) systems, which support marketing, sales, and customer service processes.
 These systems record a vast amount of valuable data which can be analyzed to reveal useful information to support business operations.

 Process mining is a family of techniques to analyze the performance and conformance of business processes based on data produced during their execution.
 Process mining allows us to extract events recorded by standardized enterprise systems, such as ERP or CRM systems, as well as industry-specific systems, such as a claims management systems (insurance industry), hospital management systems (healthcare) or student management systems (education).
 For example, every time a purchase order arrives, or every time a service is delivered, an event is recorded in an ERP system.
 Process mining techniques take as input large collections of such events, which we call event logs.
 Given such event logs, process mining techniques allow us to discover and analyze the process in order to identify sources of inefficiencies and defects, and to drill down into their root causes.

 Introducing process mining (Copyright 2015, Queensland University of Technology).

 Process mining techniques complement tactical business intelligence dashboards.
 While tactical BI dashboards allow managers and analysts to get an aggregate picture of the health of a business process, process mining techniques allow us to dig deeper.
 Specifically, they allow us:

 - to understand how the process is actually being executed (“what tasks are performed and in what order?”),